cyrilschumacher/SitemapAspNet/README.md

-# Sitemap Generator for ASP.NET
+# Sitemap Generator for ASP.NET MVC
-Library for generating Sitemap for a ASP.NET website.
+Library for generating Sitemap for a ASP.NET MVC website.

 ## Requirement